 Worldata InfoCenter, Inc. and the EU-U.S. Privacy Shield

 Worldata InfoCenter, Inc. provides this web site as an informational source for its clients and prospective customers.
-Worldata InfoCenter, Inc. honors the privacy of its clients and visitors and will uphold the privacy policies set forth by the DMA.
+Worldata InfoCenter, Inc. honors the privacy of its clients and visitors and will uphold the privacy policies set forth by the ANA.

 This policy provides effective guidelines for honoring and respecting the privacy by:

-Worldata InfoCenter, Inc. is committed to upholding these standards and practices of both the DMA and its privacy commitments.
+Worldata InfoCenter, Inc. is committed to upholding these standards and practices of both the ANA and its privacy commitments.
 Questions regarding this statements should be directed to our privacy coordinator at firstname.lastname@example.org with "Attn: Privacy" in the subject line.

 If you feel that this site is not following its stated information policy, you may contact us at the above email address or by postal mail: